 employers on social networking sites.

 The policy includes a section on monitoring of email and internet usage.
 This is particularly important for employers because if employees are not told that monitoring of emails or internet use will occur, then a breach of the Regulation of Investigatory Powers Act 2000 or the Telecommunications Regulations 2000 may occur.
-Furthermore, while the GDPR does not specifically change the position on monitoring, privacy is nevertheless a key concern.
+Furthermore, while the UK GDPR does not specifically change the position on monitoring, privacy is nevertheless a key concern.
 Monitoring should be proportionate (less intrusive alternatives should always be considered); employees should be given details about monitoring (training should cover this early on); and impact assessments, designed to ensure that the needs of the employer are balanced with the rights of their staff, may be advisable.

 Optional phrases / clauses are enclosed in square brackets.
 These should be read carefully and selected so as to be compatible with one another.
 Unused